ahmed-rashad-alnaggar/muhawil/README.md

 Load XLIFF translations using `Alnaggar\Muhawil\Loaders\XliffFileLoader` class.

 Dump XLIFF translations using `Alnaggar\Muhawil\Dumpers\XliffFileDumper` class, with two required arguments: `source_locale` and `target_locale`.
-There is also an optional argument `legacy`, which, if set to `true`, will dump the translation in XLIFF 1.2 format instead of the default 2.0 format.
+There is also an optional argument `legacy`, which, if set to `true`, will dump the translations in XLIFF 1.2 format instead of the default 2.0 format.

 ```php
 // Example of dumping translations into an XLIFF file.